 Do I have to write the Operating Agreement?

 Not alone.
 As part of our business formation service, we file your Articles of Organization (and help you maintain privacy by using our address), but that’s small potatoes compared to everything else we provide.
 We include a free operating agreement, specific to your management style.
 And membership certificates.
 And initial resolutions.
 We give you all the docs you need to take to the bank and open a bank account, so you don’t have to spend a week after registering your business in panic trying to put together everything you need to really get started.

 Our operating agreements and other free forms aren’t like the other free junk online.
-We’ve spent years revising and improving all of our forms to make them better and better.
+We’ve spent years revising and improving all of our forms and guides to make them better and better.
 Over a million LLCs have used our free LLC forms:

 Get a Colorado LLC EIN

 Do I have to get a tax ID number (EIN)?

 Most LLCs will want to get an EIN.
 You must get a federal tax ID if you plan to hire employees or if you require special tax filings (like Alcohol/Tobacco/Firearms returns).
 Most banks ask for your EIN when you go to open a business bank account.
 Vendors will also ask for your EIN when you go to open a line of credit.
 Applying for a business loan?
 Same story.
 Even local licensing and tax forms typically request your EIN.
 Sometimes you’ll have the option of using your EIN instead of your personal social security number—and the less often you have to hand out your SS# to strangers the better.
 The IRS doesn’t charge a fee for issuing an EIN, so why not get one?
 Don’t want to fill out the paperwork?
 Add on EIN service when you hire Northwest.

 Open a Bank Account for Your Colorado LLC

 To open a bank account for your Colorado LLC, you will need to bring the following with you to the bank: